ar6841/Quadcopter_optimal_control_using_iLQR/README.md

 # Optimal control of a drone using the iterative Linear-Quadratic Regulator algorithm
-<br> The goal of this project is to control a quadrotor to perform acrobatic moves.
+<br> The goal of this project is to control a quadrotor to perform a flip.
 To simulate all the controllers, run Drone_controller_full.ipynb

 # Dependencies